llm-agent-x/llm-agent-x/readme.md

 - `--model`: The name of the LLM to use (default: value from `DEFAULT_LLM` environment variable, or the hardcoded default in `cli.py` if `DEFAULT_LLM` is not set).
 - `--task_limit`: Array defining task limits per layer (default: "[3,2,2,0]").
 - `--merger`: Strategy for merging results, 'ai' or 'append' (default: 'ai').
+- `--align_summaries`: Whether to align summaries with user instructions.
+- `--no-tree`: If specified, disables tree rendering in console
+- `--default_subtask_type`: The default task type to apply to all subtasks.
 - `--enable-python-execution`: Enable the `exec_python` tool for the agent.
 If enabled, the agent can choose to execute Python code, potentially in a Docker sandbox if configured (see Python Execution Sandbox section).
 Defaults to False.

 ## Example